AIE-Seattle-Prog/git-focused/README.md

 When pulling, the remote needs to have new commits to pull down.

 In order for changes to be propagated, they need to be contained within a commit.

+## Branching

+### Common Conventions

+- master
+  - the default, the stable, the ready-to-ship
+- develop
+  - the experimental -- work is shared here
+- feat-xxx
+  - focused on a single feature